nice-digital/global-nav/README.md

 - `npm run lint:js:fix` Fixes linting issues automatically in JavaScript files
 - `npm run lint:scss` Lints just SCSS files
 - `npm run lint:scss:fix` Fixes linting issues automatically in SCSS files

+#### Production build

+Run `npm run build` to create a production build.
+This creates a build into the _dist_ folder and is what is used to deploy to the CDN.

 ### IDE